ConvertAPI/convertapi-library-dotnet/README.md

 }
 ```

-This is the minimum to convert a file using the ConvertAPI client, but you can do much more with the ConvertAPI .NET library.
-Note that you should replace `your-api-secret` with the secret you obtained in item two of the prerequisites.

 ### Issues &amp; Comments
 Please leave all comments, bugs, requests, and issues on the Issues page.
 We'll respond to your request ASAP!